lingpipe/sandbox/lingmed/trunk/README.txt

 Suggested sequcence for exploration:

+0) Copy log4j.properties.template to log4j.properties in lingmed/trunk/

 1) Run 'ant javadoc' in the lingmed/trunk/ directory.
 It will generate the java doc and will be in the folder /lingmed/trunk/docs/api.

-2) Read the documentation in lingmed/trunk/docs/getting_started.html
+2) Read the documentation in lingmed/trunk/read-me.html

 3) Run shortLingBlast